lgjor/JavaBasicReview/readme.md

 - Check if An arrays contains two numbers
 - Completing a method to print array elements
 - Completing code to print an integer array
+- Count how many times a number occurs
 - Counting cookies in a digital jar
 - Initializing an array of characters
 - Initializing an array of longs